JohnEarnest/Decker/docs/decker.md

 ```
 it would be equivalent to the first example!

 The `go[card]` method of animation is convenient, but it still requires us to write a card-level script.
-Furthermore, this method cannot be used from within a contraption, as contraption prototype scripts do not have access to the deck or the current card.
 There's one more option: the `animated` property.
 Any widget can be flagged as `animated` from the _Widgets_ menu.
 Animated widgets are automatically sent a `view` event on every frame so long as the card they appear on is visible.
 If we make our canvas "animated", it will only need the following script:
 ```lil
 on view do
  pinwheel[sys.frame]